 Discover how financial services providers are innovating from the ‘outside-in’…

-As the Coronavirus crisis continues, traditional financial services providers have quickly mobilised to adapt to new ways of working within the constraints of social distancing and self-isolation.
-With a reduced physical presence on the high street, their customers are migrating in their droves to FinTech apps and other digital services to take care of their finances and make payments.
+As the Coronavirus crisis continues, traditional financial services providers have quickly mobilised.
+This allows them to adapt to new ways of working within the constraints of social distancing and self-isolation.
+With a reduced physical presence on the high street, their customers are migrating in droves to FinTech apps.
+They are exploring other digital services to take care of their finances and make payments.

 Even before the crisis started, and by their own admission, some legacy brands have been slow to embrace digital transformation.
-Not all providers are nimble enough to be able to leverage the agility, adaptability and scalability they need to keep innovating and quickly bring financial products to market to meet increasing demand.
+Not all providers are nimble enough.
+Some struggle to leverage the agility, adaptability and scalability needed.
+Without a doubt, they must keep innovating and quickly bring financial products to market to meet increasing demand.
 Innovation Department CEO and Founder Alex Song asserts that this is not really a big surprise: “It’s rare that mature corporations can successfully innovate from within at the required speeds and efficiency needed to compete with today’s start-ups.”

 How an outside perspective could unlock project value for financial services providers

-Without the right internal culture, agile methodologies and talent pool, some providers will struggle to be responsive enough to sustain innovation during the crisis and beyond.
+Without the right internal culture, agile methodologies and talent pool, some providers will struggle to be responsive enough.
+Furthermore, they will struggle to sustain innovation during the crisis and beyond.

-So, here are just some of the ways that an external partner could help your business accelerate and unlock project value:
+So, here are just some of the ways that an external partner could help your business accelerate:

-- Bridging skills gaps – you will be able to bridge skills gaps with talent that has been handpicked to deliver a bespoke project.
+- Bridging skills gaps – you will be able to bridge skills gaps with talent that has been handpicked.
 With skill shortages and the ongoing challenges of social distancing and self-isolation, not all teams are running at full capacity right now.

 - Objective project appraisal – your business will want to invest resources carefully so an objective, outside appraisal of the project will help determine whether you should go ahead.
 Song points out that an outside innovator can also quickly move onto a new idea without being constrained by internal red tape or team dynamics.